by Nixie 🦊

 Where is he?
 Energy can never be destroyed, so his energy went somewhere.
 Is that supposed to be our soul?
 No. The dead are gone.
 Yes, they live inside us, but it's only a memory and it doesn't keep them alive.
 It's comforting to believe those warm feelings, but it's not reality.

 My sister died in 1983.
 She's with me every day.
 I never lost her.
-She's the inspiration behind "Invalid Item" .
+She's the inspiration behind "Lightning Strikes the Soul ~3 Quill Wins" .
 Every day is the day she died.
 But it's okay.

 My dad's just gone.
 Every day is the day he died.
 But it's not okay.